sarathsoma/learn-anything/README.md

 You can follow us on [Twitter](https://twitter.com/learnanything_) where we announce any new awesome changes that were added to the Search Engine.

-We also have our own internal [development blog](https://learn-anything.netlify.com) where we write about interesting challenges we have solved on our way to make the Search Engine and curation of Mind Maps the best it can be.
+We also have our own internal [development blog](http://blog.learn-anything.xyz) where we write about interesting challenges we have solved on our way to make the website and curation of Mind Maps the best it can be.

 <h1 align="center">Improve our Curated Lists</h1>